AlexOnn1/Sieg/README.md

 ### General Description

-This project is a digital portfolio developed to showcase the main works, studies, and professional information of Gilmar (SIEG), a Motion Designer specialized in 2D animation for Broadcast, Advertising, and Digital Design.
+This project is a digital portfolio developed to showcase the main works, studies, and professional information of Sieg, a Motion Designer specialized in 2D animation for Broadcast, Advertising, and Digital Design.
 The website was built with a focus on responsiveness, accessibility, and content organization, aiming to facilitate navigation for recruiters, clients, and partners.

 ---